ablomm/taste-buddy/README.md

 from the taste-buddy directory.
 All the containers should be built and started, and the app should now be accessible.

+You can access the docker DB in mysql workbench from localhost:3307.
+Password is "0000"

 # Dev Containers
 1. Install the dev containers vscode extension
 2. click the bottom left and then "re-open in container"